Ladolemono (Greek Lemon Olive Oil Sauce)

 Background

-Ladolemono is a staple in Greek cooking - a go-to finishing sauce that shows up across everything from grilled meats to simple vegetable dishes.
-It's especially popular in warmer months when lighter, brighter flavors take center stage, but it works year-round thanks to how versatile it is.
+Ladolemono is a staple in Greek cooking - a go-to finishing sauce that appears in everything from grilled meats to simple vegetable dishes.
+It's especially popular in warmer months, when lighter, brighter flavors take center stage, but it works year-round thanks to its versatility.

 What makes it special isn't complexity - it's balance.
 When the ratio of oil to lemon is right, the sauce becomes lightly creamy and cohesive, coating food without overpowering it.
-It's a simple technique that delivers consistently great results.
+Greek lemon olive oil sauce is a simple technique that delivers consistently great results.

 Jump to: